 The third item cannot be identified with the Museum’s register.
 The sixth and seventh items cannot be found, however, the missing long club is not Maori but rather comes from New Caledonia.
 These items had also been donated by Henry Vaughan, again formerly acquired at the 1806 Leverian auction.

-These items were gifted to him by the Oba of Abeokuta, or were emblems of successful conversion.
+These items were gifted to him by the Oba of Abeokuta, cynical eyes might say they represented successful conversion.
 Item #5 is particularly intriguing because it relates to an original pair of carvings that were once placed either side of Oba Ogunbona’s palace entrance in Abeokuta pre-1868 [Ogunbona was translated by Townsend to mean ‘god of arts’].
-The one that currently resides in Exeter is on public display in the section concerning the Reverend Townsend.
+The one figure that currently resides in Exeter is on public display in the section concerning the Reverend Townsend.
 This particular style of carving seems to have originated in the northeast part of Oyo state, and then somehow brought south to Abeokuta.

 Fig.1 Carved figure of Eshu Elegbara, the powerful divine messenger of the Yoruba religion.
 Here his hands grasp a traditional flute (ogo).
 Accession number E608a.
 Height 435mm (a little more than 17 inches).

 The Oba’s Abeokuta palace entrance would have been decorated with carved doors and figures that would signify a place frequented by persons of distinction.
 They publicise as well as restrict entrances to special places (Drewal 1980: 25).
-Eshu, on the other hand, was featured there as a pair; one male and one female.
+Eshu, on the other hand, was featured there as a pair; one male and one female linked by a chain (you can see an iron hoop by the knee of Exeter’s figure).
+The pair together were, according to Townsend’s notes, called Ossehin, and protected the Oba’s palace from witchcraft.

 “Together they symbolise the tension and creative possibilities of human sexuality and reflect Eshu’s power.”
 (Pemberton in Vogel 1981: 98)